julianbohm/Piramid_Aventure/README.md

 ## Bugs and Errors

+#### Main Error
-#### Refactoring: From One Big Function to Many Independent Functions:
+Refactoring: From One Big Function to Many Independent Functions:
 - Initially, the project had a **single large function** that handled all aspects of the game: greeting the player, handling room descriptions, and moving between rooms, game-end, and puzzles.
 While this approach worked,